tnicacio/ifc-learnpy/README.md

 # LearnPy
-Simple system to learn python
+A simple system to learn python

 # How can I get it up and running?
 First install python and then just follow these simple steps: